GlobalEnergyMonitor/ggft-dashboard/README.md

 To make changes to the dashboard, you need to:
 * change the data json files
 * amend the relevant info in the config files (chart titles and subtitles or new filenames for your data if you are changing them)
-* change the summary text array in the `text-config.json` file - the order the countries appear in this file sets the order the countries appear in the dropdown
+* change the summary text in the `text-config.json` file - the order the countries appear in this file sets the order the countries appear in the dropdown
 * make any text changes in other relevant config files (page title, dropdown text, footnote)

 *If adding a new datapoint, (eg a new year's data), you may also need to make some minor changes to the original Flourish links (such as changing the axis labels for example).*